atk4/data/README.md

 ### Model Conditions and DataSets

-Conditions (or scopes) are rare and optional feature across ORMs but it is one of the most significant features in Agile Data.
+Conditions (or scopes) are rare and optional features across ORMs but they are one of the most significant features in Agile Data.
 It allows you to create objects that represent multiple database records without actually loading them.

-Once condition is defined, it will appear in actions and will also restrict you from adding non-compliant records.
+Once a condition is defined, it will appear in actions and will also restrict you from adding non-compliant records.

 ![GitHub release](docs/images/reference-magic.gif)